A.Dip. (Glenn Gould School)

 Here are some exercises you can work on this week.
 Keep playing by ear as well, and have fun!

-Remember to keep good posture!
-Sit at the edge of your chair with your feet flat on the ground. keep your head balanced.
+Remember to play sitting at the edge of your seat with your feet flat on the ground.